 Reflections of Light

 Meeting with long time friends and family can often force you to face your inner demons.
 As the late Ram Das once said: “if you think you are so enlightened go spend a week with your family”.
 And so I find myself on the road leading from hedonism to restlessness with no route of escape.
-Recalling Oscar Wilde’s 'I can resist everything but temptation' as food, weed and my cellphone play “catch me” with my attention and pull my body downward with an enormous weight, fuelled by my toxic criticism towards myself, towards the other and towards the world.
+Recalling Oscar Wilde’s 'I can resist everything but temptation', as food, weed and the cellphone play “catch me” with my attention and pull my body downward with an enormous weight; a weight fuelled by my toxic criticism towards myself, towards the other and towards the world.
 How can they be so blind?
 How can they not see where they are heading?
 Where we are heading… I now recall that this morning I made a promise to myself to go for one week without criticism - strike one.

 Watching my brother's daughter can be such an eye-opening experience.
 The way she is fascinated by everything around her; the way everything is a game; and the countless hours a day she spends smiling and laughing.
-A sense of discovery, playfulness and simple happiness: children can teach us so much about what we have lost and what we must relearn if we want to create a better future, for us and for them.
+A sense of discovery, playfulness and simple happiness: children can teach us so much about what we have lost and what we must relearn (and unlearn!) if we want to create a better future, for us and for them.
 But are we open-minded enough to observe the lessons?
-Noticing that most of my friends also have newborn girls I muse to myself about it being an intervention from a higher power because we Men really fucked things up with our huge egos and stupidity – strike two.
+Noticing that most of my friends also have newborn girls I muse to myself about it being an intervention from above because we Men really fucked things up with our huge egos and stupidity – strike two.

 A few days ago we marched from Kefar Sava to Jaljulia as a protest against Trump's "peace plan" (read: annexation plan).
 According to one part of the plan citizens from Jaljulia and other Arab towns that are now within the state of Israel would be stripped of their Israeli nationality and be integrated into a future Palestinian state.
 But for now that state does not exist so practically speaking they will remain stateless – business as usual in Israeli politics.